 My daughter has a pile of notebooks of my handwritten notes that I took at her piano lessons each week.
-She has kept everyone and when she looks at the big pile of them with carefully taken notes and observations of just her playing the piano, she knows that I really care about her playing the piano and about her goals.
+She has kept everyone, and when she looks at the big pile of them with carefully taken notes and observations of just her playing the piano, she knows that I care about her playing the piano and her goals.

 Taking a moment to be thankful

-As a parent, you can model the types of things for which we can/could be thankful.
-Keeping your child's age in mind, help them to understand that there are certain things that we can also be thankful for outside of just things like our toys, or candy etc.
+As a parent, you can model the types of things we can/could be thankful for.
+Keeping your child's age in mind, help them understand that there are certain things that we can also be thankful for outside of things like our toys, candy etc.

 Whatever your child says they are thankful for, be sure not to judge what they choose.
 If you see they are struggling with this in any way, quietly say that you want to make the turkeys together and make one too they look like so much fun!
-They can practice for a feather for them and then one for you and back and forth.
-When it's your feather you can model things that are maybe more meaningful to guide their thoughts on your turn.
-Again, if this doesn't work though refrain from judgment.
+They can practice for a feather for themselves and then for you and back and forth.
+When it's your feather, you can model things that are maybe more meaningful to guide their thoughts on your turn.
+Again, if this doesn't work, though, refrain from judgment.
 Just model quietly.
 They will learn better that way.